hermanekt/MSSQL-2008-2016-Multi-instance-with-WSFC/README.md

-# MSSQL 2008-2016 Multi instance with WSFC
+# MSSQL 2008-2016 Multi instance with WSFC (autodiscovery)
-Zabbix template for MSSQL server with implementation WSFC (Windows Server Failover Cluster).
+Zabbix discovery template for MSSQL server with implementation WSFC (Windows Server Failover Cluster).

-If you don't have WSFC please use this template:https://share.zabbix.com/databases/microsoft-sql-server/mssql-2008-2016-multiinstance (Google link in comments from Alexander Alexandrov)
+Please use this https://share.zabbix.com/databases/microsoft-sql-server/mssql-2008-2016-multiinstance template if you don't have WSFC.
+(Google link in comments from Alexander Alexandrov)

 Requirements:
 1) **Zabbix 3+**

 Install:
-1) **Create regular expression for not necessary DBs**
+1) **Create regular expression to filter DBs**

 Go to: Administration → General
 Select Regular expressions from the dropdown